EqualifyEverything/equalify/README.md

 # Equalify the internet!
 Equalify is the world's first Open Source WebOps platform.

-We aim to integrate all your websites and WebOps services into one dashboard.
+We aim to integrate all your websites and services into one dashboard.
 <img width="1510" alt="Screen Shot 2022-04-13 at 1 20 11 PM" src="https://user-images.githubusercontent.com/46652/163245142-f9844463-ba06-466e-aac1-92e069d07994.png">

 ## Why manage WebOps in one place?
-WebOps need to be integrated.
+WebOps needs to be integrated.

 Your server's health affects your CMS, which affects accessibility and analytics.